udacity/create-your-own-adventure/english/marshmallow.md

 The realization suddenly dawns upon you the marshmallow is self aware!

+If you don't do something quickly, this marshmallow belly will digest you!

 Hold the image of the marshmallow and..

 Do you: